jesse-prpic/JessePrpic_T1A1/README.md

 - soft skills
 - hard skills

+#### Answer
+It is important that someone coming into the software development workplace have a well rounded sense of skills, these being both soft and hard skills.

+When we are talking about soft skills; these are more of your interpersonal skills that are defined by communication, patience, emotional intelligence and how you work in a team.
+These skills are also associated to ones personality which can be those who are more extroverted (10 Soft Skills Every Software Engineer Should Have - Trio, 2022).

+With softskills being your interpersonal skills, hard skills refer to the more technical side of your skills.
+Hard skills throughout a software development workplace would be testing and debugging, mobile development, cloud computing and security (Eilers, 2021).

+##### Reference
+10 Soft Skills Every Software Engineer Should Have - Trio.
+(2022, January 6).
+Trio.dev. https://trio.dev/software-engineer-soft-skills/

+Eilers, C. (2021, March 4).
+10 Hard and Soft Skills to Put On a Resume for Software Developer Jobs.
+Arc Talent Career Blog. https://arc.dev/talent-blog/skills-to-put-on-a-resume/

 ## Q12
 ### Explain multiple roles or job positions that would be found in a medium-sized software development company

+#### Answer
 Throughout most businesses, you will run into an aray of different people, with different job roles - the main objective is to make your company as diverse as possible.

 Amongst this aray of roles, the following are the most noted;